UsmanIjaz/Flying_Car_Control_Project/README.md

 ### Tracking trajectories ###

 Now that we have all the working parts of a controller, we put it all together and test it's performance once again on a trajectory.
-For this simulation, you will use `Scenario 5`.
+For this simulation, we will use `Scenario 5`.
 <p align="center">
 <img src="result-animations/scenario-52.gif" width="500"/>
 </p>